JakeStanger/ironbar/docs/Configuration guide.md

 Each of the map's keys should be an output name, and each value should be an object containing the bar config.

+You can still define a top-level "default" config to use for unspecified monitors.
+Alternatively, leave the top-level `start`, `center` and `end` keys null to hide bars on unspecified monitors.

+> [!TIP]
-To find your output names, run `wayland-info | grep wl_output -A1`.
+> To find your output names, run `wayland-info | grep wl_output -A1`.

 <details>
 <summary>JSON</summary>